Can Indian Students Bring Their Spouse to Ireland? A 2026 Guide

 What is Stamp 1G?

-Stamp 1G is the immigration permission granted to spouses and partners of certain work permit holders.
+Stamp 1G is an immigration permission commonly granted to spouses and partners of Critical Skills Employment Permit holders and, after eligibility conditions are met, to spouses of General Employment Permit holders.
 It allows them to:

 This stamp gives a lot of freedom and is a big advantage for couples planning to settle in Ireland for a longer period.